 Choose the questions you will ask

-Most vendors have pre-written questions, and the ability to create custom questions based on your requirements.
-Choose 4-10 questions that cover a wide spectrum of areas, such as happiness, motivation, feelings about management and workload or work/life balance.
+Most vendors offer a library of pre-written questions, as well as the ability to create custom questions based on your requirements.
+You should choose between 4-10 questions that cover a wide spectrum of areas, such as happiness, motivation, feelings about management and workload or work/life balance.
 Ensure the questions aren’t ‘leading’ or overly vague.

 Announce the survey to the organisation

 You want to minimise the sudden shock that employees may receive getting an unsolicited email with a link to some pulse survey they have never heard about.
+You have to prepare and announce your pulse surveys carefully, to ensure good response rates.
 This is best as an organisation-wide email from the CEO, or a discussion point at your next all hands meeting.